-Disaster Planning Working Group - Looking for members
+Join the Disaster Planning Working Group - Register for a meeting.

-Download worksheets for your library disaster plan - Click the tabs for each workshop.
+Download worksheets - risk assessment, Continuity of Operations, self care plans - and more.
+Click the tabs for each workshop.

 Workshop 1: Opening Session: Developing RESILIENT Libraries – Thursday, October 1, 2020, 2-3:30